-Types of Iridescent Gemstones & Minerals
+Iridescent Gemstones & Minerals

-Iridescence is a optical phenomenon that causes a mineral to display a play of colors.
+Iridescent is a optical phenomenon that causes a gemstone to display a play of colors.
 It is caused by interference of light waves reflected from thin layers within the mineral.
 Iridescence is the play of color, or a series of colors, produced by interference or diffraction (or both), either when light is reflected from thin films (inclusions), twinning planes or from the unique structure of precious opal.

 Iridescence can be seen in a variety of minerals, including labradorite, opal, moonstone, and aventurine quartz.
 It is also seen in some insects and birds, as well as in certain man-made materials, such as soap bubbles and CDs.

-Types of Iridescent Gemstones & Minerals
+Iridescent Gemstones and Minerals

-Types of Iridescent Gemstones & Minerals
+Types of Iridescent Gemstones and Minerals

-Types of Iridescence Gemstones & Minerals
+Types of Iridescence Gems & Minerals

 There are several types of iridescence that have their own particular causes: